MiaFia/NewPirates/README.md

 Then the resulting .csv files for the countries are used in the R scripts Lifespan_Expectancy_NL.R or Lifespan_Expectancy_SA.R
 To compare the two countries, run the R file titled: 'Comparison_NL_SA.R'

+The R file DataBothCountries.r graphs the life expectancies from gapminder of both NL and SA
 \
 For that two datasets have to be downloaded from outside: